daeaston/ACI_RoCEv2/mkdocs-site/docs/Conclusion.md

 ## Thank You!

 Thank you for participating in this workshop.
 We hope you found it valuable and that you'll apply these automation techniques in your own environments.

-### Feedback

-We welcome your feedback:

-- What worked well?
-- What could be improved?
-- What additional topics would you like to see?

 ### Stay Connected